Updated to: 03 September 2019Download as PDF

 Possibilities for appeal

 It is possible to file an appeal against the decision on the screening and the decision of approval of an EIA.
-You may appeal before the administrative authority.
+One may appeal before the administrative authority.

 The Court of Auditors (Controlaria General) and the Ombudsman of the Environment (Defensoria del Pueblo, Adjuntia de Medio Ambiente) guard state activities related to human rights, human health and the environment.
 They monitor environmental licensing by the state in the case the project, works or activity cause environmental damage or damage to health of citizens.